windicss/docs/integrations/cli.md

 #### Dev mode

-Development mode will turn on hot reloading and will watch your file changes to update your css file in real time.
+Development mode will turn on hot reloading and will watch your file changes to update your CSS file in real time.

 ```bash
 windicss './**/*.html' -to windi.css --dev
 ```

-> Note: For better hotloading experience (~5ms) we don't remove built css at development time, so you are expected to rebuild it once at release time using the minimize command to get the best experience for both development and build.
+> Note: For better hotloading experience (~5ms) we don't remove built CSS at development time, so you are expected to rebuild it once at release time using the minimize command to get the best experience for both development and build.
 Such as `windicss './**/*.html' -mto windi.css`

 #### Fuzzy mode